GREATER HAZLETON RAIL TRAIL:

 -BIKE IT OR HIKE IT-

-Length: Greater Hazleton Rail Trail; 3.9 miles
+Length: Greater Hazleton Rail Trail; 4 miles

 Difficulty: Easy.
-Flat, stone-dust/hard packed gravel rail trail.
+Flat, crushed gravel rail trail.

 Directions:

-From I-81 take exit 141 to Route 424.
+To start from the Route 93 parking lot [Western End]; From I-81 take exit 141 to Route 424.
 Follow to Route 93 and turn left.
 Take your first right into the parking lot.

-Starting from the Route 93 parking lot; You'll find picnic tables and an informational board located here.
-The 0 millage marker starts here (located every mile) along with an elevation marker.
-The stone-dust trail travels past exercise stations, an environmental garden and informational posts.
-After a sharp turn you head into a forest with an understory of Low Bush Blueberry and Mt Laurel.
+Starting from the Route 93 parking lot [Western End]; Picnic tables, Map Board and an informational board located here.
+The 0 Mileage Marker starts here and are located every mile along with an elevation marker.
+The crushed gravel Greater Hazleton Rail Trail travels North, briefly, past exercise stations, an environmental garden and informational posts.
+After a sharp turn you head East, into a forest with an under story of Low Bush Blueberry and Mt Laurel.
 Very scenic.
 Cross Stockton Mt Rd at 0.9 miles.
 Here the trail follows a hard packed gravel road (shared by the Reservoir) until you come to an overlook of the Dreck Creek Reservoir & Dam where you find a picnic table and bench at 1.9 miles.
 Continuing down a short hill the trail passes by a second dam where it then converts back to stone-dust at 2.6 miles.
-Pass at gate after 3.9 miles and you'll come to Beryllium Rd.
-Looks like they've torn up the old road and may use it as part of the trail
+Pass at gate after 3.9 miles and you'll come to Beryllium/Ashmore Rd, a decaying, old paved road.

 HH